Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 Your reptile should always see a vet first if you suspect something is wrong.
 In milder cases that are not considered critical, you can attempt to manage the condition at home with veterinary approval.

-If you are able to catch an impaction early on, you can set up your reptile in a different enclosure or reformat the current one.
+If you are able to catch an impaction early on, you can set your reptile up in a different enclosure or reformat the current one.
 Here's how:

 - Include an under-tank heater to help achieve appropriate temperatures.